hding9/CloudReg/Instructions.md

+# How to use
+---
+Git clone this repo into an empty folder called `rootvol`.

 ## Start docker image
 The image neurodata/cloudreg:local has many flaws.
 The one that causes me most of time to debug is the shared memory settings.